-COLORADO RIVER SALINITY OPERATIONS, JANUARY 1, 2006 THROUGH DECEMBER 31, 2006, UNDER IBWC MINUTE NO. 242
+COLORADO RIVER SALINITY OPERATIONS, JANUARY 1, 2007 THROUGH DECEMBER 31, 2007, UNDER IBWC MINUTE NO. 242

-This report presents the results of the operations from January 1 through December 31, 2006 under the agreement with the Republic of Mexico (Mexico) titled Permanent and Definitive Solution to the International Problem of the Salinity of the Colorado River.
+This report presents the results of the operations from January 1 through December 31, 2007 under the agreement with the Republic of Mexico (Mexico) titled Permanent and Definitive Solution to the International Problem of the Salinity of the Colorado River.
 The agreement is incorporated into International Boundary and Water Commission, United States and Mexico (IBWC) Minute No. 242 dated August 30, 1973.
 Minute No. 242 replaced Minute No. 241 (which replaced Minute No. 218).
 Operations began on June 25, 1974, under Minute No. 242, immediately following approval of Public Law 93-320 Colorado River Basin Salinity Control Act.

-This report is based on United States Section of the IBWC (USIBWC) records on water flows and salinity levels determined jointly by the United States and Mexican Sections of the IBWC, as well as the United States Geological Survey, which provided flow-monitoring data, and the Bureau of Reclamation, which provided volume and chemical investigations data.
+This report is based on United States Section of the IBWC (USIBWC) records on water flows and salinity levels determined jointly by the United States and Mexican Sections of the IBWC, as well as records from the United States Geological Survey, flow-monitoring data, and the Bureau of Reclamation, volume and chemical investigations data.
 Exhibit 1 shows the locations referred to in this report.
-The 2006 records show that the United States (U.S.) operations of the lower Colorado River resulted in compliance with the agreement in IBWC Minute No. 242.
+The 2007 records show that the United States (U.S.) operations of the lower Colorado River, using U.S. calculations, resulted in compliance with the agreement in IBWC Minute No. 242.
+The Mexican calculation of the 2007 annual average salinity differential resulted in 3 ppm above the limit set in Minute No. 242.